MEP 14. Query Algebra

 Type rules per clause

 from x in xs requires xs : [T].
-Inside the body of the query, x : T. T032 fires when the source is not a list.
+Inside the body of the query, x : T. T032 fires when the source is not a list (or group, which also iterates as T).

 Additional from y in ys clauses behave like nested loops.
 The projection sees both x and y in scope.
 There is no implicit cross-join elision; the result enumerates the cartesian product unless joined.

 join z in zs on cond requires zs : [U] (T034) and cond : bool (T035).
 The join side modifier (left, right, outer) controls the cardinality of unmatched rows.
-A left join may produce z = null for unmatched outer rows; today this returns any because of MEP 10 A2.
+A left join may produce z = null for unmatched outer rows.
+The unmatched binding is typed as any today; the eventual target is Option<U>, but that depends on option-unwrap discipline at access sites (see Rationale).

-group by k1, ..., kn into g partitions by the key tuple and binds g : group<K, T> where K is the key type (a tuple if multiple) and T is the source row type.
-The having clause requires bool (T042).
+group by k1, ..., kn into g partitions by the key tuple and binds g : group<K, T> where K is the key type and T is the source row type.
+Today the key shape is special-cased: one expression keeps its source type, two string expressions form a pair_string struct, and any other multi-key shape falls back to any.
+The having clause requires bool (T042) and its calls must be pure (T044).

 select expr returns [U] where U = ExprType(expr).
 Inside select the iteration variables are in scope.